-According to Thumbtack, the hourly rate for Health Coaching in the US can range anywhere between $30 to over $200 an hour.
+According to Thumbtack, the hourly rate for Health Coaching in the US can range anywhere between $50 to over $200 an hour.
 That’s a huge range.
-Add in the fact that most coaches offer 3- or 6-month programs, and pricing your services can seem a bit overwhelming.
-Just realize that there’s a lot of variability in pricing, and where you start isn’t where you’ll end up!
+Add in the fact that most coaches offer 3 or 6-month programs, and pricing your services can seem a bit overwhelming.
+Just realize that there’s a lot of variability in pricing your services, and where you start isn’t where you’ll end up!

 In order to build a client base, it’s not uncommon for new Wellness Coaches to start with rates on the lower end of the scale.
-However, as you attract more clients, build a reputation for yourself, and perhaps acquire new skills, you’ll be able to adjust those rates upward.
+However, as you attract more clients, build a reputation for yourself, gain more experience and confidence, and perhaps acquire new skills, you’ll be able to raise your rates in no time!